 Embrace Blocks Without Hesitation

-Forget the idea that props are only for newbies.
-Blocks let you customize poses to fit your body, keeping your alignment on point and strain at bay.
-Using them?
-That’s just smart yoga, not a crutch.
+Forget the myth that props are only for beginners.
+Blocks let you tailor a pose to your body, keeping alignment honest and easing strain.
+Using them isn’t a crutch—it’s simply smart yoga.

 Understand the Three Heights